dk5225/gha-test/README.md

 # sonarqube-test

-Use this branch for populating sonarqube findings data on PROD
+Use this branch for populating sonarqube findings data on PROD.